basho/basho_docs/source/languages/en/riak/tutorials/System-Planning.md

 There are at least two acceptable strategies for load-balancing requests across your Riak cluster, **virtual IPs** and **reverse-proxy**.

 For **virtual IPs**, we recommend using any of the various VIP implementations.
-We don't recommend VRRP behaviour for the VIP because you'll lose the benefit of spreading client query load to all nodes in a ring.
+We don't recommend VRRP behavior for the VIP because you'll lose the benefit of spreading client query load to all nodes in a ring.

 For **reverse-proxy** configurations (HTTP interface), any one of these should work adequately: